susanyang17/doc/dev-ref/Supported_Data_Format.md

 `[Blue]#,##0.00_);[Red](#,##0.00)`

 You do not have to include all symbol sections in your custom number format.
-If you specify only one code section, it is used for all numbers.
+If you specify only one code section, it will be applied to all numbers.

-## For Including Text
+## Including Text in custom Number format

-To display both text and numbers in a cell, enclose the text characters in double quotation (" ").
-For example, type the format $0.00" Surplus";$-0.00" Shortage" to display a positive amount as "$125.74 Surplus" and a negative amount as "$-125.74 Shortage."
+To display both text and numbers in a cell, enclose the text characters in double quotes (" ").
+For example, input the format $0.00" Surplus";$-0.00" Shortage" to display a positive amount as "$125.74 Surplus" and a negative amount as "$-125.74 Shortage."
 Note that there is one space character before both "Surplus" and "Shortage" in each